Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: Conclusions

 We have extended this framework to $b\to c \ell \bar \nu_{\ell}$ modes, considering $B\to D \ell \bar \nu_{\ell}$ and $B\to D^{(*)} \ell \bar \nu_{\ell}$ transitions.
 Moreover, we had a closer look at the leptonic $B^-_c\to \ell \bar \nu_{\ell}$ channels which provide very interesting probes for NP effects.
 We have provided a state-of-the-art discussion of the SM predictions of the key observables, including the $R_{D^{(*)}}$ ratios, and the constraints on contributions from (pseudo)-scalar, vector and tensor operators.
 Useful constraints arise also from the polarisation observable $F_L(D^\ast)$ and the ratio $R_\mu^e(D^\ast)$, putting an interesting experimental limit on the flavour universality between electrons and muons.
 Just as for the $b\rightarrow u$ transitions, we have performed our studies within the context of three scenarios correlating the Wilson coefficients for electrons and muons.
 We found that the experimental results for our different observables can be explained through pseudoscalar and left-handed vector NP effects.
-Following a procedure analogous to the one applied in the case of the $b\rightarrow u$ transitions, we have extracted $|V_{cb}|$ using the CKM-dependent branching fraction $\braket{\mathcal{B}(\bar{B}\rightarrow D^* \tau^- \bar{\nu}_{\tau})}$, finding a result close to the one extracted from exclusive processes.
+Following a procedure analogous to the one applied in the case of the $b\rightarrow u$ transitions, we have extracted $|V_{cb}|$ using the CKM-dependent branching fraction $\braket{\mathcal{B}(\bar{B}\rightarrow D^* \tau^- \bar{\nu}_{\tau})}$, finding values within the range $0.038 \leq |V_{cb}|\leq 0.043$ which are compatible with the exclusive \cite{Amhis:2019ckw} $|V_{cb}|=0.03958\pm 0.00117$ and the inclusive \cite{Charles:2004jd} $|V_{cb}|=0.04162^{+0.00026}_{-0.00080}$ determinations.